Maqsood32595/shortshub/README.md

-# ShortsHub.app - Shorts Multi-Platform Uploading and Scheduling & Google Veo AI
+# ShortsHub.app - Shorts Multi-Platform Uploading and Scheduling and Google Veo AI

 ShortsHub is a full-stack web application that empowers content creators to efficiently repurpose, create, schedule, and publish short-form video content across multiple social media platforms like YouTube Shorts, TikTok, and Instagram Reels.